-2020 Update: In huge news this year, Postman has returned to the web in order to provide faster access and superior collaboration.
+Update: In huge 2020 news, Postman has returned to the web in order to provide faster access and superior collaboration.
 Read details about the exciting launch of Postman for the web.

 If you’re still using the Postman Chrome app, you may have noticed a bright banner like the one below at the top of your app window:

 Over two years ago, Chromium announced that they would be deprecating support for Chrome apps, but we continued to support our Chrome app until November 2017.
 Since then, new features and bug fixes have been released exclusively in our native Mac, Windows, and Linux apps.
 (Hint: download our free native apps to get the latest version of Postman!)

 While we loved the Chrome app, our native apps are now significantly more powerful and easier to use.
 If you’re still using the Chrome app, you’re missing out on a ton of awesome features:

 - Interceptor: Specify browser domains in Postman and Interceptor will capture cookies for those sites and sync them to your instance of Postman.